 School Psychology - Education Specialist

 The School Psychology program is a three-year sequence of training which leads to the Ed.S. degree and license to practice school psychology in the public schools.
-The major concern of school psychologists is the growth and development, learning, adjustment, and education of children and youth.
-To address these and many other service needs, the training of school psychologists is quite extensive.
-Training includes preparation in clinical and evaluation procedures; understanding the education system, professional ethics, diversity, due process rights, and student and family needs; providing in-service education/applied research services and program evaluation; and the delivery of services (such as consultation, counseling, parent training, behavioral intervention, and multidisciplinary team facilitation).
+School psychologists apply expertise in mental health, learning, and behavior to help children and youth succeed academically, socially, behaviorally, and emotionally.
+To meet these goals, the training of school psychologists is quite extensive.
+Training includes preparation in data-based decision-making; collaboration and consultation; student-level and system-level educational and mental health services; family partnerships; ethics, law and legal issues; research and program evaluation; and culturally competent practice.
 While employment in the public schools is the primary focus of this training program, some graduates have sought employment in institutional settings, guidance clinics, post-high school educational settings, or pursued study at the doctoral level.

 Applicants must submit an application, three letters of reference (at least two from faculty), a written personal statement (describe relevant experiences, personal strengths, and professional goals), complete undergraduate transcripts of coursework, and the general aptitude scores of the Graduate Record Examination.

 The Ed.S.
 Degree Phase, consisting of 37 graduate credits, provides the student with additional background in applied research, education foundations and methods, and advanced practica in the delivery of school psychological services.
 Students are placed in the public schools and in the on-campus interdisciplinary clinic.
-They also complete a multicultural practicum at the Lac Du Flambeau American Indian community’s school.
-Students must register for and pass the National Association of School Psychologists qualifying examination for National Certification in School Psychology.
+They also complete a multicultural practicum in a diverse educational school.
+Students must register for and pass the National Association of School Psychologists Praxis II Examination.
 This examination is usually taken during the second semester of the second year.
-Upon passing the NCSP examination and successful completion of all requirements during the first two years of the program, except the thesis, students are recommended for the initial license in school psychology and are eligible to enroll in PSYC 787 Internship in School Psychology.
+Upon passing the Praxis II examination and successful completion of all requirements during the first two years of the program, except the thesis, students are recommended for the initial license in school psychology and are eligible to enroll in PSYC 787 Internship in School Psychology.

 The internship is the capstone of the school psychology training program: it provides a placement, usually salaried, in a full-time (minimum of 1,200 hours) supervised, professional work experience.
 The Ed.S. degree is conferred upon successful completion of all program requirements, including the internship and the Education Specialist thesis.
 Upon conferral of the Ed.S. degree, students are eligible to apply for national certification in school psychology (NCSP).